mikemartinez13/project-penney-440/README.md

 Next, you can get all the necessary imports from the `env.yml` file.
 If you have conda installed, run

-`conda env create -f env.yml`
+`conda env create -f env.yml -n penney`

-in your command line to get all the necessary imports.
+in your command line to get the necessary environment (here we name it "penney").
+Run

+`conda activate penney` to activate your environment.

 Next, open "main.ipynb" and run all of the cells.
+You may have to select a kernel, which you'll select the "penney" environment we just created.
 Below is a list of functions and their parameters:

 ### `play`
 **Parameters:**